nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 ![]({{file name='DetailsView.png'}} ?w=450)

-#### Customize document type of uploaded emails
+## Customization

+Here are some templates available to customize your connector.

+### Customize Document Type of Uploaded Emails

 With version 1.1 of the Outlook Connector, the document type of an uploaded email can be changed from "MailMessage" to a different type by using one of the following procedures.

-Make sure the new custom type extends "MailMessage" and also to create a new layout, otherwise there will be no preview, attachments or email metadata listed when opening the document in the browser.
-Please see
+Make sure the new custom type extends "MailMessage" and also to create a new layout, otherwise there will be no preview, attachments or email metadata listed when opening the document in the browser.</br> Please see:

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/outlook-connector/DocumentType